×

 Swot Analysis of "2016 Patagonia Eco Innovation Case Competition" written by Dara O'Rourke, Robert Strand includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Patagonia Dwr facing as an external strategic factors.
 Some of the topics covered in 2016 Patagonia Eco Innovation Case Competition case study are - Strategic Management Strategies, Social enterprise, Social responsibility, Sustainability and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the 2016 Patagonia Eco Innovation Case Competition casestudy better are - – increasing commodity prices, wage bills are increasing, technology disruption, talent flight as more people leaving formal jobs, cloud computing is disrupting traditional business models, there is increasing trade war between United States & China, there is backlash against globalization, increasing transportation and logistics costs, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc
+Some of the macro environment factors that can be used to understand the 2016 Patagonia Eco Innovation Case Competition casestudy better are - – wage bills are increasing, increasing government debt because of Covid-19 spendings, there is increasing trade war between United States & China, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, technology disruption, digital marketing is dominated by two big players Facebook and Google, geopolitical disruptions, etc

 12 Hrs